Kulakrum/VictorKulankash/README.md

 💬 Ask me about Python, C, Arduino, Raspberry Pi, Git & GitHub and basics of Linux and Web Development

-📫 How to reach me: You can message me on LinkedIn
+📫 How to reach me: You can message me on LinkedIn: www.linkedin.com/in/victorkulankash

 📄 Know about my experiences on LinkedIn